 Reasons to Memorialize your Pet

 As many a commentator on the Internet has noted (often with disappointment), it is common today for families who have lost a pet to simply pay a “disposal fee” to a municipality or veterinarian office and, well, be done with it.
 Often, a pet owner will take a sick animal to a veterinarian, learn in a phone call that the pet’s condition is terminal, order an euthanasia, mail a payment for the disposal fee and then simply never see his or her beloved friend again.
-This is scenario has become routine in the United States today, but it can have some sad emotional consequences for the pet owner and his or her family who are never afforded a proper opportunity to grieve.
-Many pet owners have stumbled upon pet cremation jewelry, pet grave markers and other such products many years after the death of a pet and bemoaned the fact that they did not adequately memorialize their cherished pet.
+This is scenario has become routine in the United States today, but it can have some sad emotional consequences for the pet owner and his or her family who are never afforded a proper opportunity to say goodbye, which can be a very important step towards healing.
+Many pet owners who stumble upon pet cremation jewelry, pet grave markers and other such products, even many years after the death of their pet, bemoan the fact that they did not create, what they felt, is an adequate pet memorial.

-But, for those who remained unconvinced of the benefits of building a memorial, stories of what at least sometimes happens to the bodies of pets who are not properly may be chilling:
+But, for those who remained unconvinced of the benefits of building a memorial for an animal, stories of what at least sometimes happens to the bodies of pets who are not properly may be chilling: